kpousti/cse15l-lab-reports/LabReport5.md

-# Lab Report 5, Debugging
+# Lab Report: Debugging

+## Introduction
-For this lab we will be debugging and looking to fix an issue that arises on the code that we are presented with.
+In this lab, the objective is to debug and fix an issue in the provided code.

----

-# Part 1

-## Asking the questions to figuring out what the issue is with the code
+## Part 1: Identifying the Issue

+### Problem Description
+Explain the problem or error encountered in the code.

-# Part 2:
+## Part 2: TA's Solution

-## A response from a TA asking a leading question or suggesting a command to try
----
-Response from TA
+### TA's Response
+The TA provided a solution to the issue based on the problem description.

+java
 Hey there,

 It looks like the issue might be related to the loop in your loadData method.
-The loop condition i <= size should be changed to i < size because array indices start from 0 and go up to size - 1.
+The loop condition `i <= size` should be changed to `i < size` because array indices start from 0 and go up to size - 1.

 Could you try modifying the loop condition and run the program again?
 Let me know if it resolves the issue or if you encounter any other errors.
 You can update the loop condition as follows:
 ``
 for (int i = 0; i < size; i++) {
     data[i] = scanner.nextDouble();